 Coloccini joined AC Milan in 1999 as a highly rated defender from Boca Juniors, but his career there was disappointing.
 From 2004 to 2008, he played for Deportivo La Coruna and then, joined Newcastle United in 2008. he made the PFA Team of the Year in 2011-12.

 LB: Joan Capdevila (Spain)

-Capdevila played for many clubs, notably with Villarreal and Deportivo La Coruna.
-He was a key of Spain's victory at the WC in 2010 and the European Championship in 2008.
+Capdevila started his career with Espanyol in 1998.
+He played for many clubs, notably with Villarreal and Deportivo La Coruna.
+He had 60 caps for Spain.
+He was a key player of Spain's victory at the World Cup in 2010 and the European Championship in 2008.

 Romero played for many clubs.
 His longest stint was with Deportivo La Coruna, he won the La Liga in 1999-2000.
 He earned 10 caps for Spain.
 He went to the WC Finals in 2002.

 Born in Rio de Janeiro, Donato began his career with America Football Club in his hometown, switching to neighbours CR Vasco da Gama in 1984.
 From 1988 to 2003, he played in Spain.
 He started with Atletico Madrid.
 He became a star with Deportivo La Coruna during the most successful period in the club's history.
 They won La Liga in the 1999-2000 season.
 He earned 12 caps for Spain and went to Euro 1996 in England.